 If you change the default Gradation Strip symbol, the default position will be based on the size of the symbol.
-If the width of the symbol is bigger than its height, the Gradation Strip will be created horizontally by default.
-If the height is bigger, the Gradation Strip will be created vertically by default.
+If the width of the symbol is bigger than its height, the Gradation Strip will

 Flip: when set to "Normal", the gradation is built from left to right, when set to "Reverted", the gradation strip is built from right to left.